alexwinter443/TravelCo/README.md

 ### enhance security

-# Vacation Co. is built using Java, Spring Boot, Thymelead, and CSS
+# Vacation Co. is built using Java, Spring Boot, Thymeleaf, and CSS

 > I wanted to incorporate a front end framework but due to time constraints was limited in implementing it.